Applications to the Master's Degree Program in Geology

 No fast-tracking of individual applications, regardless of nationality, is possible.

 German applicants can expect a final decision by the end of June.
-For international applicants, no precise time frame can be given, because it depends on exactly when an application is submitted, and on how complex the documentation is.
+For international applicants, no precise time frame can be given, because it depends on when an application is submitted, and on how complex the documentation is.
 International applicants should in general expect a processing time of several months from application submission date.

 a) You submit the application to the Master Geology Program online with all documents attached as pdf files (see point "4.
 Submitting your application" below).
 You will receive an automated reply confirming receipt of application.